-- 14.22 The MNES section is to include detailed descriptions of measures proposed to be undertaken by the proponent to avoid, mitigate and manage relevant impacts of all stages of the action on MNES.
+- 14.21 The MNES section is to include detailed descriptions of measures proposed to be undertaken by the proponent to avoid, mitigate and manage relevant impacts of all stages of the action on MNES.
 The proposed measures are to be based on best available practices, appropriate standards and supported by scientific evidence (e.g. outcomes of successful field trials, research papers, other projects, etc.).
-The MNES section is to include: - (a) proposed measures to be undertaken to avoid and mitigate the relevant impacts of the action on MNES, including those required by other Commonwealth, State and local government approvals - (b) an assessment of the predicted effectiveness of the proposed measures - (c) any statutory or policy basis for the proposed measures, including reference to the SPRAT Database and relevant approved conservation advices, and a discussion on whether the proposed measures are not inconsistent with relevant and current recovery plans, conservation advices and threat abatement plans - (d) details of ongoing management, including monitoring programs to support an adaptive management approach and determine the effectiveness of the proposed measures - (e) details on measures, if any, proposed to be undertaken by State and local government, including the name of the agency responsible for approving each measure - (f) information on the timing, frequency and duration of the measures to be implemented - (g) name of the agency responsible for endorsing or approving each mitigation measure or monitoring program. - 14.23 The MNES section is to not just state proposed management plans and/or broad objectives to describe avoidance, mitigation and management measures.
+The MNES section is to include: - (a) proposed measures to be undertaken to avoid and mitigate the relevant impacts of the action on MNES, including those required by other Commonwealth, State and local government approvals - (b) an assessment of the predicted effectiveness of the proposed measures - (c) any statutory or policy basis for the proposed measures, including reference to the SPRAT Database and relevant approved conservation advices, and a discussion on whether the proposed measures are not inconsistent with relevant and current recovery plans, conservation advices and threat abatement plans - (d) details of ongoing management, including monitoring programs to support an adaptive management approach and determine the effectiveness of the proposed measures - (e) details on measures, if any, proposed to be undertaken by State and local government, including the name of the agency responsible for approving each measure - (f) information on the timing, frequency and duration of the measures to be implemented - (g) the outcomes to be achieved for each relevant MNES through the implementation of individual or combined mitigation measures, including details of how these outcomes can be measured - (h) name of the agency responsible for endorsing or approving each mitigation measure or monitoring program - (i) assessment on the functionality of retained/avoided vegetation to MNES within the project site. - 14.22 The MNES section is to not just state proposed management plans and/or broad objectives to describe avoidance, mitigation and management measures.
 The MNES section is to include detailed measures that will be implemented to avoid, mitigate and manage impacts on MNES.
 Committed language (i.e. 'will') rather than non-committal language (i.e. 'may', 'where possible', 'if required', etc.) is to be used.
 Avoidance and mitigation measures must be clearly demonstrated.

-- 14.24 The SPRAT Database, and associated statutory documents, may provide some relevant mitigation measures for listed threatened species and ecological communities.
-All proposed measures for MNES is to consider the 'S.M.A.R.T' principle: - S Specific (what and how) (a) - M Measurable (baseline information, number/value, auditable) (b) - (c) A - Achievable (timeframe, money, personnel) - (d) R - Relevant (conservation advices, recovery plans, threat abatement plans) - T Time-bound (specific timeframe to complete). (e)
+- 14.23 The SPRAT Database, and associated statutory documents, may provide some relevant mitigation measures for listed threatened species and ecological communities.
+All proposed measures for MNES is to consider the 'S.M.A.R.T' principle: - (a) S Specific (what and how) - (b) M Measurable (baseline information, number/value, auditable) - (c) A Achievable (timeframe, money, personnel) - (d) R Relevant (conservation advices, recovery plans, threat abatement plans) - (e) T Time-bound (specific timeframe to complete).

-Environmental offsets37
+Environmental offsets50